Milky Way at Castle Hill, New Zealand

 Cons

 This is the best quality-priced lens for Milky Way photography.
 It’s wide, light, fast, it doesn’t have a strong coma in the corners, and the best thing is that it’s very cheap.
-The only con is the lack of autofocus, but it’s always better to use the manual focus when shooting the Milky Way, as I explain in the focus section of my Milky Way photography guide.
+The only con is the lack of autofocus, but it’s always better to use manual focus when shooting the Milky Way, as I explain in the focus section of my Milky Way photography guide.
 Compatible with: Nikon, Sony, Canon, Fuji, Pentax.

 *Note: If you prefer a longer focal length to shoot the Milky Way, the Rokinon 20 mm f/1.8 and Rokinon 24 mm f/1.4 are also quality options at a great price.